 The DocuSign Agreement Cloud for HR removes that friction by replacing a slow, manual onboarding process with a digital, efficient and seamless one.
 Employees can digitally sign new hire forms, go through the I-9 verification process, review benefits forms and agree to comply with non-disclosure agreements—from practically any device.

 Once an employee’s identification is confirmed, many HR departments prefer to save a copy of the ID so they can access it at a later date.
 In a recent DocuSign survey, 74% of respondents who said their company has a need to verify the validity of ID documents also stated the need to store these documents.
 With ID Verification and its newest feature, ID Evidence, all sensitive employee I-9 information, including photos, can be stored safely and securely in the cloud.
 That means HR managers can find it all in one place, as opposed to relying on haphazard filing systems.

-DocuSign integrates with more than 350 systems, including Greenhouse, SAP, Workday and Oracle, allowing HR to streamline and store employee documents in their existing HR systems —and making it easy for organizations already using the DocuSign Agreement Cloud to implement.
+DocuSign integrates with more than 350 systems, allowing HR to streamline and store employee documents in their existing HR systems.
+It allows HR professionals to stay within the systems they’re already working on or are familiar with.
+It also prevents them from having to reenter data between systems.